AlvinoNguyen/100-days-of-code/log2.md

 **Today's Progress**: Looked into Mojang API change.

 **Thoughts**: I tried running MCsniperPY today when it gave me a bug I'd never seen before.
 I started my own name sniping program and found the same error.
 A bit of experimenting led me to believe that Mojang made a change to the 'GET players' API.
 I tried a for a little, but I couldn't find a workaround, which was a shame since this would have been a good excuse to put in a pull request.
 Maybe I could create an issue and improve my issue counts instead.
-Is a lof of excuses a good thing?
+Is a lot of excuses a good thing?

 **Link to work**: [AlvinoNguyen/MCsniperPY](https://github.com/AlvinoNguyen/MCsniperPY)